groonga/gcs.groonga.org/docs/faq/index.md

 Groonga CloudSearch will provide 100% compatible Amazon CloudSearch API in the future.
-Join our [community](../community/) to implement open source full text search service!
+Join our [community](../community/) to implement open source full text search server!

 ## How to contribute? {#how-to-contribute}